ADCLab/threat-monitor/README.md

+# Home Security Project

-The **Home Security Project** is an initiative under ADC Lab that focuses on the collection and detection of dangerous comments.
-The primary objective of the project is to develop an automated, robust system capable of processing and analyzing large datasets of comments for potential risks.
-In doing so, the project leverages advanced natural language processing techniques to support both the collection and classification components, ensuring high-quality training data for further model refinement.
+The **Home Security Project** is an ADC Lab initiative focused on the collection and detection of dangerous comments.
+By leveraging advanced natural language processing techniques, the project processes and analyzes large datasets of comments to identify potential risks and generate high-quality training data for model refinement.

-This repository integrates components written in multiple programming languages, including Python for backend processing and TypeScript for frontend survey deployment.
-The project is segmented into several key modules, each designed to tackle a specific facet of the overall system.
+This repository integrates multiple components written in different languages, including Python for backend processing and TypeScript for frontend survey deployment.
+The project is organized into several modules—each dedicated to a specific aspect of the overall system.

 ## Table of Contents
 - [Background and Motivation](#background-and-motivation)